 Complaints regarding such misconduct may also be made to the U.S. Department of Education, Office for Civil Rights.
+Civil law remedies, including, but not limited to, injunctions, restraining orders, or other remedies or orders may also be available to complainants.

-While submission of a written report is not required, the reporting party is encouraged to use the report form.
-However, oral reports shall also be considered.
-Reports may be made anonymously, but formal disciplinary action cannot be based solely on anonymous information.

-Students are expected to report all incidents of discrimination, intimidation, sexual harassment, harassment, bullying, teasing, or other verbal or physical abuse.
-Any student who feels she/he is a target of such behavior should immediately contact a teacher, counselor, principal, or staff person so that she/he can get assistance in resolving the issue consistent with this policy.
+While submission of a written report is not required, the reporting party is encouraged to submit a written report to the Coordinator.
+DCP will investigate and respond to all oral and written reports of misconduct prohibited by this Civil law.
+Remedies, including, but not limited to, injunctions, restraining orders, or other remedies or orders may also be available to complainants.
+Reports may be made anonymously, but formal disciplinary action cannot be based solely on an anonymous report.
+Students are expected to report all incidents of misconduct prohibited by this Policy, or other verbal or physical abuses.
+Any student who feels they are a target of such behavior should immediately contact a teacher, counselor, principal, Coordinator, a staff person or a family member so that the student can get assistance in resolving the issue in a manner that is consistent with this policy.

-DCP acknowledges and respects every individual's rights to privacy.
-All reports shall be investigated in a manner that protects the confidentiality of the parties and the integrity of the process.
-This includes keeping the identity of the reporter confidential, as appropriate and except to the extent necessary to carry out the investigation or proceedings and/or resolve the issue, as determined by the Executive Director or designee on a case-by-case basis.
+DCP acknowledges and respects every individual's right to privacy.
+All reports shall be investigated in a manner that protects the confidentiality of the parties and the integrity of the process to the greatest extent possible.
+This includes keeping the identity of the reporter confidential, as appropriate, except to the extent necessary to comply with the law, carry out the investigation and/or to resolve the issue, as determined by the Coordinator or administrative designee on a case-by-case basis.